akugal/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockBufferService.md

 ## Abstract

-The `BlockBufferService` is responsible for maintaining the most recent blocks, along with their items and requests, produced by a given consensus node in an ordered manner.
+The `BlockBufferService` is responsible for maintaining the most recent blocks, along with their valueItems and requests, produced by a given consensus node in an ordered manner.

 ## Component Responsibilities